Law Portal

 Aggrieved by both conviction and sentence, the two appellants appealed to this Honourable Court.

-Defence of Claim of Right, Mistake of Fact or Law, Ignorance of the Law & the Establishment of Mens Rea or Intention
+Defence of Abandonment, Claim of Right, Mistake of Fact or Law and Establishment of Mens Rea or Intention

 The appellants, who are husband and wife, were convicted on the basis that they sold land, which did not belong to the first appellant, to various complainants, through misrepresentations, which resulted in the complainants being prejudiced of their money.